 “People that have means can probably do this through lines of credit against their home,” Cummings says.
 “But for people that don’t have much equity in their house, this would be a way to do that.
 It could be a pilot program that could grow into something more substantial.”

-This story is provided by our content partner PublicSource, an investigative news organization providing Pennsylvania citizens with in-depth information.
+This story comes from PublicSource, a nonprofit digital-first news organization that delivers public-service reporting and analysis in the Pittsburgh region.
 PublicSource Web and Interactives Developer, Natasha Khan, produced the videos for this story.